 Review your Miami Financial Aid Offer.
-FAFSA Filing Deadlines Apply for federal aid if you have not done so at FAFSA.gov. a.
+Apply for federal aid if you have not done so at FAFSA.gov. a.
 Enter (or create) your Federal Student Aid (FSA) ID at fsaid.ed.gov. b.
 Choose 2020-2021 for the school year for which you are applying for aid. c.
 Enter the required financial information. d.
 Use Miami's school code: 003077.
 You must file a FAFSA each year to be considered for federal aid.
-Oxford Campus Incoming First-year Students Priority I deadline: Dec.
+FAFSA Filing Deadlines Oxford Campus Incoming First-year Students Priority I deadline: Dec.
 1 Priority II Deadline: Feb.
 1 Returning, Transfer, and Graduate Students Feb.
 1 Regional Campuses All Students Priority I deadline: Feb.
 1 Finalize your Financial Aid Offer.
 For instructions visit MiamiOH. a.
 Submit verification documents if your Financial Aid Offer indicates "Tentative Off b.
 Accept or decline aid as appropriate (this is not needed for scholarships or grants, except c.
 Report your enrollment plans if you are enrolled less than full time or attending just one d.
-Report any other aid you will receive such as tuition assistance, outside scholarships, an e.
+Report any other aid you will receive such as tuition assistance, outside scholarships, are e.
 First-time loan borrowers visit StudentLoans.gov and complete required: 1.
 Entrance Counseling 2.
-Master Promissory Note (MPN) fer."
-See page 9. t TEACH grants). e semester.
+Loan Agreement for a Subsidized/Unsubsidized Loan - Master Promissory Note 3.
+Informed Borrower Tool fer."
+See page 9. ot TEACH grants). e semester. nd other outside aid.
 Review the "How Much Do I Owe Annually?" box in your Financial Aid Offer to determine remaining costs and see the Self-Help section for additional financing options.
-If your parent(s) plan to borrow a Federal Direct Parent PLUS Loan (PLUS), submit the application no later than June 1, 2020, at StudentLoans.gov .
-See page 7 .
+If your parent(s) plan to borrow a Federal Direct Parent PLUS Loan (PLUS), submit the application no later than June 1, 2020, at StudentLoans.gov.
+See page 7.
 Apply for private loans, if you plan to do so, no later than June 1, 2020.
 MiamiOH.edu/FastChoice.
 See page 7.
 Submit your final high school transcript to Miami's Office of Admission.
 Consider completing the FERPA Release Form at MiamiOH.edu/FERPA to grant parents or other individuals access to view your information.
 See page 10.
 Pay your bill by the due date.
 See MiamiOH.edu/Billing for due dates.
 Also see MiamiOH.edu/PaymentPlans for payment options.
 See page 9.
 Set up RedHawk Refunds at MiamiOH.edu/RedHawkRefunds.
 See e page 9.
 Financial aid will be disbursed to your Miami (bursar) account, after all req Miami's disbursement schedule.
-See MiamiOH.edu/DatesandDeadlines for
+See MiamiOH.edu/DatesandDeadlines fo